Our Impact

 The longterm sustainability of wild species and places is at the heart of everything we do.

-As habitats shrink and human-wildlife conflict grows, our partnership with Save The Elephants, local communities, and other conservation NGOs is vital.
-Together, we support research and evidence-based solutions that protect elephants as keystone species, the integrity of their habitats, and the people and wild species with whom they share the land.
+As habitats shrink and human-wildlife conflict grows, our partnership with Save The Elephants and alliance with local communities and other conservation NGOs is vital.
+Together, we support research and evidence-based solutions to protect elephants as keystone species, the integrity of wild habitats, and the people and wild species with whom they share the land.

 Our mission is to expand the alliance fighting for nature.
 By recruiting like-minded individuals that want to make the world a better place, we're commited to protecting biodiversity and helping nature thrive.

-In 2024, STE made a landmark discovery: elephants use names for one another.
+In 2024, a landmark discovery was made: elephants use names for one another.
 It's a first among non-human animals, and there is still so much more to learn from them.

 By analysing calls from elephants in Samburu and beyond, scientists found that individuals respond to specific vocal 'name' signatures, ignoring calls meant for others.
-It offers a remarkable insight into elephant intelligence, social depth, and the real longterm possibility of using AI to crack open their language.
+It offers a remarkable insight into elephant intelligence, social depth, and the real longterm potential of using AI to crack open the languages of other species.

-Long term studies on elephant movement using tracking collars, pioneered by Iain Douglas-Hamilton in the 1960s, are giving elephants a voice across Africa.
+Long term studies on elephant movement using tracking collars, pioneered by STE's Founder in the 1960s, are giving elephants a voice in human-dominated landscapes.

-With an estimated 10,000 collars collecting data across Africa, Save The Elephants has started mapping out the continent from the elephants perspective, through Africa-wide collaborations with other researchers.
-The finely tuned insights from this data will enhance cross-border conservation efforts throughout the African elephants rangelands.
+With an estimated 10,000 collars collecting data across Africa, Save The Elephants has started mapping out the continent from the elephants' perspective, through Africa-wide collaborations with other researchers.
+Finely tuned insights from this data will enhance cross-border conservation efforts throughout the African elephants rangelands.

 Bee-Ware!